Reynisfjara The Black Sand Beach

 Reynisfjara is located on the south coast of Iceland and is also known as the black sand beach in Iceland.
 Reynisfjara can be found just beside the small fishing village of Vík í Mýrdal.

-Reynisfjara is conveniently located in the middle of the south coast right off route 1 in Vík, so if you are planning on going the ring road around the country or if you are going to Jökulsárlón glaciar lagoon, you will pass it and we encourage you to make the stop.
-On your way from Reykjavík you will also go by Seljalandsfoss and Skógarfoss waterfalls, Eyjafjallajökull and Mýrdalsjökull glaciers and if you keep going through Vík you will find Vatnajökull National park.
+Reynisfjara is conveniently located in the middle of the south coast right off route 1 in Vík, so if you are planning on going the ring road around the country or if you are going to Jökulsárlón glacier lagoon, you will pass it and we encourage you to make the stop.
+On your way from Reykjavík, you will also go by Seljalandsfoss and Skógarfoss waterfalls, Eyjafjallajökull and Mýrdalsjökull glaciers and if you keep going through Vík you will find Vatnajökull National park.

 Is Reynisfjara the only black sand beach in Iceland?

 No, Reynisfjara is not the only black sand beach in Iceland although it is known to be THE black sand beach.
 The diamond beach that is also on the south coast of Iceland, not far from Jökulsárlón Glacier Lagoon also has black sand as well as Sólheimasandur where you can find the famous plane wreckage that accrued in the 1990s.
 You do not have to worry as everyone survived the crash and the wreckage would most definitely have been taken otherwise.